photobooth-app/photobooth-docs/docs/wigglegramcamera/build.md

-# Build Your Wigglegram Camera
+# Build the Hardware

 !!! info
     This is all experimental! 🧪

 <figure markdown>
   ![frontpage](./assets/cae-front.png){ width="400" }
-  <figcaption>Front of the wigglegram camera with 4 individual cameras.</figcaption>
+  <figcaption>TODO</figcaption>
 </figure>

 <figure markdown>
   ![frontpage](./assets/cae-rear.png){ width="400" }
-  <figcaption>Rear of the wigglegram camera with touchscreen and on/off switch.</figcaption>
+  <figcaption>TODO</figcaption>
 </figure>

 ## Prepare Components

+To capture wigglegrams you need a camera array.
+There is a 3d printed reference design that would give you a starting point.
-The camera is 3d printed, find the latest reference design in the [wigglecam-3d repository](https://github.com/photobooth-app/wigglecam-3d).
+Find the latest design files in the [photobooth-app/photobooth-3d repository](https://github.com/photobooth-app/photobooth-3d).

-TODO
+### Bill of Materials (BOM)

 - List materials used.
+- TODO

 ## Wiring Diagram